Cong will emerge in aggressive avatar with Bharat Jodo Yatra, will not be taken for granted: Jairam Ramesh | Politics

 The Congress is a pre-eminent political force in the country, the oldest political party, he asserted.

-''We may not be in power but we certainly have a presence in every mohalla, village, town, it is very clear and very apparent,'' Ramesh said.
+''We may not be in power but we certainly have a presence in every mohalla, village, town, it is very clear and very apparent,'' he said.

 Of the over 3,500 km, the party covered 13 km in the morning session.
 The leaders took about three hours to reach Suchindram, Kanyakumari.

 ''This is not bad, we had anticipated to cover 13-15 km.
-We started a little late today…there were CWC members, senior Congress leaders.
+We started a little late today there were CWC members, senior Congress leaders.
 From tomorrow we will end up doing around 15 km in the morning.
-The idea is to complete 8 km in the evening,'' he said.
+The idea is to complete 8 km in the evening,'' Ramesh said.

 Asked about the BJP's criticism, Ramesh said, ''This is the Bharat Jodo Yatra.
 I am not bothered by what the BJP says.
 I am focused exclusively on the Congress' Bharat Jodo Yatra.